By Alex Morgan 1 min read

 Defending the Small Blind

-When facing a raise from an early position or a tight opponent, defending from the small blind involves calling with a wider range than usual but still being selective.
+When facing a raise from an Early Position or a tight opponent, defending from the small blind involves calling with a wider range than usual but still being selective.
 Alternatively, reraising (3-betting) with strong hands can serve to isolate opponents or take control of the pot.

 Consider factors such as the betting patterns, the tendencies of the raiser, and the size of the raise when deciding to defend.
 Being selective helps mitigate the inherent disadvantage of being out of position.